Casper12345/traffic_counter/README.md

 ## Libraries/Tools used

 * SBT - simple build tool
-* FS2 streams - provides concurrent functional reactive streams
+* FS2 streams - provides concurrent functional IO via streams
 * ScalaTest for unit testing

 ## How to setup and run the project